-It doesn’t matter if you are a system administrator or a regular desktop user, you must know how much disk space you have available or consumed in order to keep things properly rolling on your system.
-However, Linux has a strong built-in utilities called ‘df‘ adn ‘du’.
+It doesn’t matter if you are a system administrator or a regular desktop user, managing disk space in Linux is an important task.
+Linux has strong built-in commands to check disk space called

-The ‘df‘ command stands for “disk filesystem“.
-It is used to get a full summary of available and used disk space usage of the file system on Linux system.
+df command stands for disk filesystem.
+It is used to get a full summary of available and used disk space usage of the file system on the Linux system.

-The ‘du’ command, short for “disk usage“, is used to estimate file space usage.
-The ‘du’ command can be used to track the files and directories which are consuming excessive amount of space on hard disk drive.
+du command can be used to track the files and directories which are consuming an excessive amount of space on the hard disk drive.

 $ df <options>